CSCfi/korp-backend/korpplugins/README.md

 A single plugin module can define multiple new endpoints.

-Additional endpoint decorator functions (whose names can be listed in `extra_decorators`) can be defined by decorating them with `korpplugins.Blueprint.endpoint_decorator`; for example:
+By default, the endpoint decorator functions whose names can be listed in `extra_decorators` include only `prevent_timeout`, as the endpoints defined in this way are always decorated with `main_handler` as the topmost decorator.
+However, additional decorator functions can be defined by decorating them with `korpplugins.Blueprint.endpoint_decorator`; for example:

     # test_plugin is an instance of korpplugins.Blueprint, so this is